 The sector offsets can help spot missing sectors and deliberately uneven spacing on some copy protections.
 They can even be used to help estimate the gap3 value used for a format, by subtracting the gap overhead (~62 bytes for MFM) and data field size from a typical sector offset value.

-Adding the --gaps option will often improve the track length and sector offsets, by matching them against the data returned by the READ_TRACK command.
+--gaps option will often improve the track length and sector offsets, by matching them against the data returned by the READ_TRACK command.

 To display the contents of a disk image: